 To the Members of D B Realty Limited

-Report on the Standalone Ind AS Financial Statements
+Report on the Audit of Standalone Ind AS Financial Statements

-We have audited the accompanying Standalone Ind AS Financial Statements of D B RealtyLimited ("the Company") which comprise the Balance Sheet as at March 31 2017the Statement of Profit and Loss (including Other Comprehensive Income) the Cash FlowStatement and the Statement of Changes in Equity for the year then ended and a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "Ind AS Financial Statements").
+We have audited the accompanying Standalone Ind AS Financial Statements of D B RealtyLimited ("the Company") which comprise the Balance Sheet as at March 31 2019the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and notes to theStandalone Ind AS Financial Statements including significant accounting policiesand other explanatory information (hereinafter summary of referred to as "StandaloneInd AS Financial Statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matters described in the Basis forQualified Opinion paragraph the aforesaid Standalone Ind AS FinancialStatements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including the IndAS of the state of affairs (financial position) of the Company as at 31st March 2017its loss (financial performance including other comprehensive income) its cash flows andchanges in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matters described in the Basis forQualified Opinion section of our report the aforesaid Standalone Ind AS FinancialStatements give the information required by the Companies Act 2013 ("the Act")in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including the Indian Accounting Standards("Ind AS") of the state of affairs of the Company as at March 31 2019 itsloss (including other comprehensive income) changes in equity and its cash flows for theyear ended on that date.